 Southern-Style Cheesy Hashbrown Casserole is one of the ultimate comfort food casseroles that I make, and this one has absolutely no canned soup.
 It is made with chunky-style hashbrowns, deliciously mild cheddar cheese, white sharp cheddar cheese, heavy cream, sour cream, minced carrots, chopped onions, and seasoned with Cajun seasoning, kosher salt, and freshly ground peppercorns.
-Then placed in a hot oven and baked to perfection until bubbly and lightly browned.
+Then place in a hot oven and bake to perfection until bubbly and lightly browned.

-Southern-Style Cheesy Hashbrown Casserole is a favorite of the covered dishes here in the South; however, we have heard this fabulous iconic casserole using hashbrowns called by few different names in other regions.
-Such as Hashbrown Casserole, and even Funeral Potatoes in Utah.
+Southern-Style Cheesy Hashbrown Casserole is a favorite of the covered dishes here in the South; however, we have heard this fabulous iconic casserole using hashbrowns called by a few different names in other regions.
+Such as Hashbrown Casserole and even Funeral Potatoes in Utah.
 I don’t care what name you want to call it, and it’s so darn good!

 Along time ago, I gave all my condensed canned soups the boot from my pantry, so this yummy casserole recipe for Southern-Style Cheesy Hashbrown Casserole is made from scratch, well all except those frozen hash browns of course.
 Now, some folks still prefer theirs with can cream of celery; there is nothing wrong with a shortcut here and there.
 I can tell you there are a few times I have taken that shortcut myself.
 Trust me, and it does save some time.

 Did I ever tell you how hard it is to take a photo of a casserole?
 They never entirely turn out as pretty on film as they do on the dinner table, so I apologize ahead of time that this one isn’t exactly what I had in mind when taking the pictures today.
 The Florida sun is playing a bit of peek-a-boo today, and I was in a bit of a rush.